-Most people have relatively well-formed opinions about how how to handle the average face pimple.
-Whether you’re devoted to retinols, double-cleanse like your life depends on it, or resort to popping, you likely have a game plan or two developed back when puberty first made your hormones go haywire.
+Most people have relatively well-formed opinions about how to handle the average face pimple.
+Whether you’re devoted to retinols, double-cleanse like your life depends on it, or resort to popping, you likely have a game plan developed back when puberty first made your hormones go haywire.
 Less talked about however, is body acne, especially when it sets up shop on your back.

 How does bacne form?

-“Acne tends to develop in areas where we have a high concentration of oil glands,” Dr. Joshua Zeichner, a Manhattan-based dermatologist, explains.
+“Acne tends to develop in areas where we have a high concentration of oil glands,” Joshua Zeichner, a Manhattan-based dermatologist, explains.
 That’s why your face, chest, and back can be prime targets for pus-filled mounds and the red bumps that mark inflamed hair follicles (otherwise called folliculitis).
 “High levels of oil production get trapped within the pores, promoting an overgrowth of acne-causing bacteria and inflammation,” he explains.
 While he sees blackheads and whiteheads on patients from time to time, he notes they’re less common on your chest and back than they can be on your face.

-How much can I blame my bacne on the gym?
+Can I blame my bacne on exercise?

 Contrary to what you may have learned in your middle-school locker room, working out has less to do with your bacne than you think.

+This article was originally published February 13, 2019.
+It has been updated throughout.
 If you buy something through our links, New York may earn an affiliate commission.